ganeshkaricharla/ganeshkaricharla/README.md

 ### Brief about me

-- 💻 I'm a Student, Developer, and Blogger
+- 💻 I'm a Student, Developer, and Competitive Programmer.❤
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with programmers
+- 👯 I’m looking to collaborate with programmers 🤖🤖
-- 🥅 2020 Goals: Write 20 blog posts
+- 🥅 2021 Goals: Should place in a company where i grow with my skills and Knowledge.😎

 ---